IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 # Open Issues and Question

 - **Issue 11**: IUA does not define scopes at all, therefore IUA is not in conflict with SMART-on-FHIR.
 However this supplement includes updates to MHD and does define a Scope for use with MHD transactions.
 This definition today does not use SMART pattern, but does not forbid SMART scopes too.
 IHE requests comments on the IUA, MHD, and SMART-on-FHIR scope harmonization.

+- **Issue 12**: Given that the IUA Resource Server is grouped with some other IHE defined actor, and that actor has audit logging requirements; IUA does not need to give a defined audit event for success.
+IUA does impose adding an AuditEvent.entity to that audit even defined in the other profile.
+But this should be explained well enough for the reader to understand already.
+IHE requests comments on a need to define in IUA an AuditEvent specific to a Resource Server that is enforcing a DENY.
+This AuditEvent would be used when the Resource Server prevented the transaction from reaching the grouped Profile (e.g. MHD Document Responder).
+This AuditEvent would cover reasons for DENY that are thus not specific to the content of the grouped transaction.
+Reasons such as: Missing Token, Token validation failure, Token expiration, Scope mismatch, IUA required attributes missing, etc. The expectation is that we can leverage some codes from OAuth.

 # Closed Issues